Balangir: Hinduism

+Balangir is a predominantly Hindu-dominated city, with approximately 98% of its population being Hindu.
+Which makes Balangir one of the highest Hindu populated cities in India.

-Tourist Attractions
+Tourist attractions

 Gandhamardan Hills

-Gandhamardan Hills or Gandhamardan Parbat (Odia: ଗନ୍ଧମାର୍ଦନ ପର୍ବତ) is a hill located in between Balangir and Bargarh district of Odisha, India.
+Gandhamardan Hills or Gandhamardan Parbat (Odia: ଗନ୍ଧମାର୍ଦନ ପର୍ବତ) (3296 ft) is a hill located in between Balangir and Bargarh district of Odisha, India.
 This hill is well known for medicinal plants.
 Lord Hanuman is believed to reside here and in the Piduru Mountains in Sri Lanka.

 The Botanical Survey of India has reported the existence of 220 plant species of medicinal value.
 Local people, however, claim that there are more than 500 species of medicinal plants in this area.
 The flora of the buffer zone is most vulnerable.

 Harishankar Temple

 Sri Sri Harisankar Devasthana is a temple on the slopes of Gandhamardhan hills, Bolangir District of Odisha in India.
 It is popular for its scenes of nature and connection to two Hindu lords, Vishnu and Shiva.
 As a holy place, along with a stream passing on the granite bed, it has given some visitors a feeling of peace.
 On the opposite of side of the Gandhamardhan hills is the temple of Nrusinghanath.
 The plateau between the two temples has been found to have ancient Buddhist ruins, which are considered to be remnants of the ancient Parimalgiri University.

+The deity of Harisankar was discovered by a Chauhan dynasty king of Patna kingdom of Odisha, during the 14th century.
+From that time, the deity has been worshipped.
+A dancing Ganesha image has been found, which can be traced to the early 12th century.
+The temple was constructed by the order of then queen Durlabha Devi of Maharaja Vaijjal Dev Chauhan.

+It is located in the district of Balangir, Odisha.
+The nearest railway station is at Harishankar Road, only 32 km from the temple.
+Regular taxis are available to the temple from this railway station.

+The town of Balangir and Balangir Railway Station is around 80 km from harishankar, which is well connected by roadways.

 Ranipur Jharial

 It is a historical destination, near Titilagarh.
-An Ancient, roundabout like temple preserves the history of Ranipur-Jharial with its rocky terrain, It also has an attractive pond.
+An Ancient, roundabout like temple preserves the history of Ranipur-Jharial with its rocky terrain.
+It also has an attractive pond.